-Marriage in America has come a long way in recent decades, and yet the wedding ceremony itself is, more often than not, rigidly traditional, especially when it comes to stereotypical gender roles.
-So how's a feminist bride-to-be to cope with some of these old-fashioned norms?
-Well, the good news is, none of these practices are necessary for a beautiful wedding day or a happy union.
-Here, seven conservative wedding traditions that should go the way of the dodo—and a few feminist, forward-thinking alternatives:
+Marriage in America has come a long way in recent decades, and yet the wedding itself is, more often than not, rigidly traditional, especially when it comes to stereotypical gender roles.
+So how does a feminist bride-to-be cope with some of these old-fashioned norms?
+Well, the good news is, none of these practices are necessary for a beautiful wedding day or happy union.

 White wedding dresses may be the standard now, but that wasn't always the case.
-They didn't become popular in Western cultures until the mid 19th century, thanks to Queen Victoria.
+They didn't become popular in Western culture until the mid-19th century, thanks to Queen Victoria.
 From that point, wearing a white dress down the aisle became a symbol of the bride's purity.
-While some feminists argue that the white dress no longer symbolizes virginity, the color white is still very much used as a symbol for sweetness and innocence in our modern culture.
+While some feminists argue that the white dress no longer symbolizes virginity, the color white is still very much used as a symbol of sweetness and innocence in our modern culture.

 Alternative?
 Wear a dress that expresses who you are.
 Your wedding day is all about you (and your partner), so why not wear a dress that reflects your unique personality?
 If you want to be a little different but still want your dress to look like a "wedding dress," then blush, silver, or light blue will work.
-That being said, a wedding dress can be whatever you want; you're the bride, after all!
-It can be bright red (as is customary in many Eastern cultures), it can be black, it can be tie-dyed.
-It doesn't even have to be a dress; you can wear a crop top and a maxiskirt, a fancy romper, or a T-shirt and jeans.
+That being said, a wedding dress can be whatever you want; you're the bride, after all.
+It can be bright red (as is customary in many Eastern cultures), black, or tie-dyed.
+It doesn't even have to be a dress; you can wear a crop top and maxi skirt, a fancy romper, or a T-shirt and jeans.
 If ever there was a day when the world should be your oyster, it's your wedding day.

 This antiquated tradition harks back to the time when young girls were considered the property and financial burden of their fathers and were handed off as such to their husbands.
 But even without those connotations, asking the dad's permission feels weird and dated.
 If a woman is old enough to get married, she's old enough to make her own decisions.
 Before you check whether her father is okay with her getting married, you should probably make sure she actually wants to marry you.

 Yes, this tradition basically serves as a modern-day dowry, which is completely obsolete now that women earn their own money.
 But even if it didn't have sexist undertones, the whole notion that the bride's parents should pay is just plain unfair.
-The average wedding in America costs about $26,000, which is a huge financial burden on any household.
+The average wedding in America according to the Brides American Wedding Study costs about $44,000, which is a huge financial burden on any household.
 Bucking this tradition is as much about basic pragmatism as it is about feminism.

 Alternative?
 Split it between the families or pay for it yourselves.
 It makes much more sense for both sets of parents to contribute as much as they can afford.
 But paying for it yourselves (if you can) might be even better because it gives you complete control over your big day.
 While that might mean scaling down a little bit, it will be worth it if you don't have to invite those horrible fourth cousins you'd hoped you would never have to see again.

-4. Making the bridesmaids pay for professional hair and makeup
+4. Making the Bridesmaids Pay for Hair and Makeup

 Alternative?
 Exchange letters before the ceremony.
 It often makes sense to see one another before the ceremony so you can take pictures together without having a gap between the ceremony and reception.
 But instead of a first look, consider the even more romantic prospect of exchanging letters before the ceremony.
-Especially if you're not writing your own vows (if only to nix the "honor and obey" nonsense), this is a great way for a couple to spend time together during the crazy wedding festivities and express their love privately.
+Especially if you're not writing your own vows, this is a great way for a couple to spend time together during the crazy wedding festivities and express their love privately.

-This goes for the garter toss as well.
-This custom is a little less common but is equally entrenched in stereotypical gender roles, with an awkwardly voyeuristic twist.
-It originates from a time when the groom would tear off his wife's clothes and throw them out to his groomsmen as "proof of communion."
+This goes for the garter toss as well, which is a little less common but is equally entrenched in stereotypical gender roles, with an awkwardly voyeuristic twist.
+It originates from a time when the groom would tear off his wife's clothes and throw them out to his groomsmen as "proof of" consummation.
 So, basically, it's the groom showing off a conquest to his buddies.
 Together, the bouquet and garter toss reinforce stereotypes that men are sex-crazed animals and women are delicate flowers who are desperate to get married.

 Alternative?
 Take off the groom's bow tie with your teeth.
 Many couples decide that these rituals just aren't necessary, which is fine.
 But if you really want to do a bouquet toss, then get the entire wedding party on the dance floor, regardless of gender or marital status.
 And if the groom is going to take off a piece of the bride's clothing with his teeth, then at the very least the bride should get to do the same.